 Creating an engaging online course is a challenging task.
 Even if it has incredible content, your member retention can sometimes be disappointingly low.
 If you wish to succeed and keep your audience engaged in the long term, it’s necessary to prioritize member retention.

 There are many ways to appeal to new members but to make sure that current members continue to subscribe to your product and services is a different feat altogether.
 You want to keep your consumers engaged no matter what content your organization produces.

-We’ve created this simple guide with six tips to make sure consumers stick around and why it’s important to create a positive community.
+We’ve created this simple guide with member retention tips for your online course to make sure consumers stick around and why it’s important to create a positive community.

 What Is Member Retention?